wernerdaehn/slimbeam/README.md

 # SlimBeam of NOHRD

-The SlimBeam Cable Machine has all the sensors to measure the pull distance and the lifted weigth built in already, so adding a ESP32 to broadcast the values wirelessly is pretty easy.
+The SlimBeam Cable Pull Tower has all the sensors to measure the pull distance and the lifted weigth built in already, so adding a ESP32 to broadcast the values wirelessly is pretty easy.
 Even the sensor- and power-cables can be reused.

 <img src="media/Screenshot 2025-10-26 092117.png" width="25%">